alpbabatas/Financial---Report---Intelligence/README.md

 that can:

 -   Read machine-readable PDF documents with **PyMuPDF (fitz)**
--   Use **OCR / Image-to-Text** only when a page cannot be read directly as text
 -   Identify the document type using **RegEx-based rules**
 -   Extract contextual information with **Qwen2.5**
 -   Identify the main company / subject of the report